 Rome is not exactly South-East Asia, but this is where our journey begins, following a short flight from Malta.

-The reason for this was our discovery of some very reasonably priced Emirates, flights running from Rome to Manila (€528 return).
+The reason for this was our discovery of some very reasonably priced Emirates flights running from Rome to Manila (€528 return).
 Since Italy is a small hop from our base in Malta, this seemed a perfect opportunity to extend our trip with a couple of nights in the capital city before and after the main trip.

 Once we had decided to start our trip from Rome, we spent a fair amount of time checking out the online reviews of hotels and guesthouses not far from the center.
-We enjoy walking, especially around cities such as Rome, so didn’t mind if our hotel was not right in the centre of the city.
+We enjoy walking, especially around cities such as Rome, so didn’t mind if our hotel was not right in the center of the city.
 Apart from this, Rome is serviced by a very handy set of metro lines, so you’re never too far from a metro terminal.

 We chose a very unusual hotel for our overnight stay in the city, close to the Vatican (more on the hotel later).
 Since we would be short on time, we limited our activities to a trip to St Peters Basilica and dinner at TripAdvisor’s top-rated Machiavelli’s Club.